 If you want seamless loops, make sure to name the file “loop.mp4”, which will enable a special loop mode, so that the playing software runs continously.
 Depending on your content, if you experience lag around the loop, try different bitrates or keyframe modes in Handbrake.

-The startup video should be shown with the markers visible in the corners.
-If you cannot see the markers, there is some cropping going on.
+The startup video (“MP4Museum” etc.) should come on after booting.
 Also, depending on your setup, you might hear the startup sound of an old projector.